Continuing Education Activity

 It has been reported not sufficient data in pregnant women to determine the associated risk for congenital defects and miscarriage.

 Monitoring of the liver function test (particularly the ALT) should occur at the beginning of the treatment, then every month for 12 months, and then every three months.

 In the case of renal impairment, no adjustment in the dose is necessary.

-Patients with impaired liver function test who reports ALT greater than three times the normal upper limit, it is recommended to stop the treatment.
+For patients with impaired liver function test who reports ALT greater than three times the normal upper limit, it is recommended to stop the treatment.
 In cases of ALT showing 1.5 to 3 times the upper normal limit, it is recommended to re-test every week until normalization of liver function test.

 Primary care physicians, nurse practitioners, internists, and endocrinologists can all prescribe rosiglitazone.
 The drug is useful for the treatment of type 2 diabetes mellitus.
 However, healthcare workers, including the pharmacists, must warn the patient about the contraindications of this medication in patients with congestive heart failure with New York Heart Association functional class III or IV.
-Rosiglitazone causes exacerbation of congestive heart failure and the pharmacist, nurse, and clinician work as a team to monitor patients closely for signs and symptoms of heart failure.
+Rosiglitazone causes exacerbation of congestive heart failure, and the pharmacist, nurse, and clinician work as a team to monitor patients closely for signs and symptoms of heart failure.
 Discontinuation is the recommended course if symptoms appear.
-It is recommended observing liver function tests in patients using this drug, given its potential hepatic damage.
+It is recommended to observe liver function tests in patients using this drug, given its potential hepatic damage.